patrickbucher/paedubucher.ch/articles.md/towards-monads-in-go.md

 This program produces the output `{2 <nil>}`, i.e. the result `2` was computed, and no error (`<nil>`) occured.

-Let's compose some computation including the nefarious division by zero:
+Let's compose some computations including the nefarious division by zero:

 ```go
 addLiftingTwo := LiftingAdder(2)